sajitheranda/Gas_usage_tracker_android/README.md

 ## Overview

-The **Gas Weight Predictor Mobile App** provides users with tools to track their gas usage, predict depletion dates, and detect potential gas leaks.
-Designed for Android, the app allows real-time tracking, updates, and leak detection directly from a mobile device, helping users manage gas consumption efficiently and safely.
+The **Gas Weight Predictor Mobile App** is an Android application developed in Java to monitor and manage household or industrial gas consumption.
+This app allows users to input details about their gas setup, track real-time gas usage data, predict gas depletion, and detect gas leaks remotely.
+With data synchronized in real-time through Firebase, users can view the remaining gas, estimate how long it will last, and even control alarms remotely to ensure safety and efficient management.

 ## Features

 ### User Input Page
-- Collects user details:
-  - **Name**
+- **Purpose**: The User Input Page serves as the primary setup screen, where users enter essential details to initialize the app’s gas tracking capabilities.
-  - **Email**
+- **Details Captured**:
+  - **Name**: The user’s full name for personalized record-keeping.
+  - **Email**: User’s email address for notifications or account linking.
-  - **Gas Type** (e.g., propane, natural gas)
+  - **Gas Type**: The type of gas (e.g., propane, natural gas), allowing for tailored monitoring.
-  - **Starting Date**
-  - **Starting Time**
+  - **Starting Date**: The date the gas usage began, to establish a baseline for predictions.
+  - **Starting Time**: The specific time the gas was first used, adding granularity to the data.

 ### Prediction Page
+- **Purpose**: This page provides an at-a-glance summary of current gas levels and predictive analytics powered by a Machine Learning model.
-- Displays:
+- **Metrics Displayed**:
-  - **Remaining Gas Percentage** in a circular progress view.
+  - **Remaining Gas Percentage**: A circular visual indicator showing the percentage of gas left.
-  - **Remaining Days** until gas depletion.
-  - **Predicted Finish Date** based on the ML model.
+  - **Remaining Days**: An estimate of how many days the remaining gas will last based on historical usage data.
+  - **Gas Weight Finish Date**: A predicted date when the gas is expected to be fully depleted.

 ### Gas Weight Chart Page
-- Shows a daily gas weight chart, allowing users to track gas usage trends over time.
+- **Purpose**: The Gas Weight Chart Page visualizes daily gas weight measurements, allowing users to track usage trends over time and detect any abnormal consumption patterns.
+- **Features**:
+  - **Historical Data Visualization**: Daily gas weights are plotted to show trends, making it easier to understand consumption patterns.
+  - **Easy-to-Read Chart**: A clear and interactive chart updates in real-time, with no need for reloading, using Firebase for seamless data access.

 ### Gas Leak Detection Page
-- Detects leaks by monitoring gas weight reduction without assumptions.
+- **Purpose**: This page monitors the gas weight data to detect sudden drops that could indicate a leak, offering an added layer of safety for the user.
+- **Leak Detection and Alarm Control**:
+  - **Automatic Leak Detection**: Alerts users of potential leaks if abnormal weight reductions are detected.
-- Users can activate or deactivate the leak alarm through the web interface from any location.
+  - **Remote Alarm Control**: Users can activate or deactivate the alarm via the web application interface, providing remote control over safety measures.

 ## Tech Stack

 - **Frontend**: Java (Android)
 - **Backend**: Firebase Realtime Database
-- **Real-Time Data Updates**: No need to reload the page to see different data.
+- **Real-Time Data Synchronization**: Data updates in real-time without needing manual refreshes, ensuring users always see current information.

 ## Usage

-1. **Input User Details**: Enter name, email, gas type, starting date, and starting time on the User Input Page.
+1. **User Input**: Enter user details on the User Input Page, including name, email, gas type, start date, and time to initialize tracking.
-2. **View Predictions**: Check gas consumption predictions, including remaining gas percentage, remaining days, and the finish date on the Prediction Page.
+2. **Monitor Gas Predictions**: Check the Prediction Page for real-time updates on remaining gas, estimated days, and expected depletion date.
-3. **Track Usage**: View historical gas usage data on the Gas Weight Chart Page.
+3. **Track Usage Trends**: Access the Gas Weight Chart Page to view gas consumption over time in a clear, interactive chart.
-4. **Leak Detection**: Monitor for gas leaks and control the alarm from the Gas Leak Detection Page.
+4. **Enable Leak Detection**: Monitor the Gas Leak Detection Page to receive alerts for potential leaks.
+Use the web application to control the alarm remotely.

 ## Machine Learning Model

-The app uses a Machine Learning model trained on historical gas consumption data to predict the depletion date based on real-time usage.
+The app employs a Machine Learning model to predict gas consumption patterns.
+This model uses user data and historical usage to forecast the remaining days and depletion date, helping users manage their gas supply efficiently.

 ## Documentation

 ### User Guide
-- **Navigating the App**: Open the app and enter the necessary details to start tracking.
-- **Viewing Data**: Switch between pages to access predictions, charts, and leak detection.
+- **Accessing Features**: Navigate through pages to view predictions, track usage, and detect leaks.
+- **Viewing Data**: All data visualizations and predictions update in real-time.

 ### API Documentation
-- **Data Handling**: Data is synchronized with Firebase in real time.
-- **Alerts**: Leak alerts can be managed via the web interface and are connected to Firebase for real-time control.
+- **Data Storage**: Firebase Realtime Database stores and syncs user data and gas usage data, ensuring real-time tracking.
+- **Leak Alerts**: Users can trigger alerts from the web interface, managed through Firebase.

 ## License